Gus Frerotte: Cincinnati Bengals

 He joined the Cincinnati Bengals in 2002, winning the starting job before losing the position after three games to Jon Kitna under the soon-to-be-fired coach Dick LeBeau.

 2003–2007: Vikings, Dolphins, and Rams

 In 2003 and 2004, Frerotte backed up Daunte Culpepper for the Minnesota Vikings, and served as the team's holder on field goals.
 He won both games as a temporary starter for the team in 2003.

 Frerotte earned the Miami Dolphins starting job in 2005.
 He started 15 games, guiding the Dolphins to a 9–6 record, throwing for 18 touchdowns and 13 interceptions, completing 52% of his passes and finished the season with a 71.9 quarterback rating.

-After, he joined the St. Louis Rams as back-up to Marc Bulger.
+He then joined the St. Louis Rams as back-up to Marc Bulger.
 St. Louis cut Frerotte after two seasons with the team on February 28, 2008.

 Second stint with Vikings

 On April 1, 2008, he returned to the Vikings, signing a two-year, $3.75 million deal.
 He was Tarvaris Jackson's backup for the first two games of the year.
 On September 17, 2008, he was named the starter for the rest of the 2008 season by head coach Brad Childress.
 Frerotte led the Vikings to an 8–3 record before suffering a back injury, which reinstated Jackson as the starter.

 On November 30, 2008, Frerotte tied the NFL record for the longest pass from scrimmage by throwing a 99-yard touchdown pass to Bernard Berrian against the Chicago Bears.

 Frerotte had expressed interest in being the starting quarterback for the Vikings for the 2009 NFL season, but was released on February 27, 2009, after the team traded for quarterback Sage Rosenfels.
 The Vikings ultimately signed Brett Favre to be their starter.